teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/awk-1/

-  :uk:
+  :uk:  You are given a file with four space separated columns containing the scores of students in three subjects.
+The first column contains a single character ($A - Z$), the student identifier.
+The next three columns have three numbers each.
+The numbers are between 0 and 100, both inclusive.
+These numbers denote the scores of the students in English, Mathematics, and Science, respectively.

+  Your task is to identify those lines that do not contain all three scores for students.

   :georgia: